New Russia Barometer XIV Questionnaire

 Definitely disagree

 B7.
-Under our present system of government how much influence do you think people like yourself can have on government?
+Under our present system of government how much influence do you think

 A lot of influence